thphuc06/OpenStreetMapReact/README.md

 # OpenStreetMap React Weather App 🌦️🗺️

-This project is a weather application built with React (Vite) and OpenStreetMap, hosted on Firebase.
+This project is a coffee shop finder application with weather information built with React (Vite) and OpenStreetMap.
+It includes an English to Vietnamese translator for international users.

+## ✨ Features

+- 🗺️ **Interactive Map**: Find coffee shops near you using OpenStreetMap
+- 🌦️ **Weather Information**: Get real-time weather data for locations
+- 🔐 **Authentication**: Secure login with Firebase Authentication
+- 🔄 **Translation**: English to Vietnamese translator for international visitors
+- 📱 **Responsive Design**: Works on desktop and mobile devices

 ## 🛠️ Tech Stack